 Q: What do I do if I'm already at work when the reduction in services announcement is made?
 Can I stay and work?
-If so, will I be paid admin leave for the time I worked?
-How much admin leave will I get for the day?
+If so, will I be paid Admin Leave for the time I worked?
+How much Admin Leave will I get for the day?

 A: Non-essential employees are not required to remain at work during reduction in services.
-In the instance that the employee decides to stay and is not deemed essential for that day, the employee would code regular hours worked and would not earn accrued administrative leave to be used later.
+In the instance that the employee decides to stay and is not deemed "essential for that day", the employee would code regular hours worked and would not earn accrued administrative leave to be used later.

-Q: The reduction in services is for a specific time period, my hours extend beyond this period; do I get admin leave for my entire shift?
+Q: The reduction in services is for a specific time period, my hours extend beyond this period; do I get Admin Leave for my entire shift?
 How do I report my time?

-A: Employees may code up to eight hours of administrative leave.
+A: Employees may code up to 8 hours of administrative leave.
 Use as much administrative leave as needed to cover the time from the beginning of your shift until offices opened.
-For example, if the state has a late opening at 10 a.m. and your shift begins at 7 a.m., report three hours of administrative leave.
-If your shift begins at 9 a.m., report one hour of administrative leave.
+For example, if the state has a late opening at 10:00 am and your shift begins at 7:00 a.m., report three hours of administrative leave.
+If your shift begins at 9:00 a.m., report one hour of administrative leave.

-Q: I am an essential employee but didn't make it to work (at all or a part of my shift).
-Do I get admin leave and how do I report my time?
+Q: I am an essential employee but didn't make it to work (at all or a part of my shift), do I get Admin Leave and how do I report my time?

-A: In accordance with Merit Rule 260:25-15-71(e), employees who are responsible for basic minimum services that do not report to work have the following options to account for leave: 1) Charge the absence to accumulated compensatory time; 2) Charge the absence to accumulated leave; 3) Make up lost time in a manner consistent with FLSA if the appointing authority determines that office hours and schedule permits (ex: work week adjust).
+A: In accordance with Merit Rule 260:25-15-71(e), employees who are responsible for basic minimum services that do not report to work have the following options to account for leave: 1) Charge the absence to accumulated compensatory time; 2) Charge the absence to accumulated leave; 3) Make up lost time in a manner consistent with FLSA if the Appointing Authority determines that office hours and schedule permits (ex: work week adjust).

-Q: I am a non-essential employee whose shift ended after the reduction in services period.
-How much admin leave would I get for the day?
+Q: I am a non-essential employee whose shift ended after the reduction in services period, how much Admin Leave would I get for the day?
 Do I report for work for the remainder of my shift?

 A: You will record the number of hours remaining in your shift.
-For example: If administrative leave is approved beginning at 2 p.m. and your normal working hours are 7 a.m. to 4:30 p.m., you will record 2.5 hours of administrative leave (2-4:30 p.m. is equivalent to 2.5 hours).
+For example: If administrative leave is approved beginning at 2:00 pm and your normal working hours are 7:00 am to 4:30 pm, you will record 2.5 hours of administrative leave (2:00 - 4:30 is equivalent to 2.5 hours).
 Non-essential employees will not be required to report to work for the remainder of your shift.

-Q: I am a non-essential employee on 10-hour work days.
-Do I get eight hours of admin leave?
+Q: I am a non-essential employee on 10 hour work days.
+Do I get 8 hours of Admin Leave?
 What if I don't have any paid time off to use to cover any difference?

-A: Administrative leave is limited to eight hours per day.
-Employees who normally work more than eight hours per day must work with their supervisor to determine how to make up the additional hours.
-Employees may work week adjust or use paid time off including annual leave, compensatory time or other accrued leave EXCLUDING sick leave.
+A: Administrative leave is limited to 8 hours per day.
+Employees who normally work more than 8 hours per day must work with their supervisor to determine how to make up the additional hours.
+Employees may workweek adjust or use paid time off including Annual Leave, Compensatory Time, or other accrued leave EXCLUDING Sick Leave.
 If an employee does not have sufficient leave to cover the additional hours, every effort should be made to allow employees to work week adjust as business needs allow, but the employee may take leave without pay if all other options are exhausted.